How to Do a Technical SEO Audit (With Free Tools)

 Use WebYes to check how well your site performs on mobile and whether it meets mobile usability standards.
 Also, test your Core Web Vitals using PageSpeed Insights or WebYes to spot issues affecting user experience.

-Step 5: Verify HTTPS and Security
+Step 5: Verify HTTPS and security

 Your website should be using HTTPS instead of HTTP.
 HTTPS means your site has an SSL certificate, which encrypts data and makes it secure.
 Google favours secure sites, and visitors are more likely to trust your website.